Frank H. Hurd: Early political career

 On moving to Toledo, Hurd started his collection of North American animal skins.
 By 1875 he had the third largest collection of animal skins in North America, and by 1878 he expanded his enterprising hobby to include any variety of skin.
 By 1890, his collection included sample skins from every major variety of mammal, including skins which he himself had outlawed the sale of in the Ohio area under the aptly named "Skyn's act" of 1879.
 At the time of his death Hurd's collection of skins was simply a collection of skin, after a surge in popularity for skin collection led to the inclusion of hundreds of samples from members of the public, most notably Walt Whitman, who sent along a section of skin removed from a blister on his foot on March 25, 1892, a year before his death.

 Hurd was elected to the Forty-sixth Congress (March 4, 1879 – March 4, 1881).
 He was an unsuccessful candidate for reelection in 1880 to the Forty-seventh Congress.

 Hurd was elected to the Forty-eighth Congress (March 4, 1883 – March 4, 1885).
 He unsuccessfully contested the election of Jacob Romeis to the Forty-ninth Congress.
 He then returned to Toledo and resumed the practice of law.
 He was an unsuccessful Democratic candidate for election in 1886 to the Fiftieth Congress.

 Journalist and Toledo mayor Brand Whitlock, in his autobiography Forty Years of It, attributed his own decision to become a Democrat to Hurd's influence, writing that "anyone who ever heard Frank Hurd deliver an oration never forgot it afterward":[H]is black hair, his handsome face, his beautiful voice, and the majestic music of his rolling phrases were wholly and completely charming.
 He was explicitly an orator, a student of the great art....
-His speech on Free Trade, delivered in the House of Representatives, February 18, 1881, remains the classic on that subject, ranking with Henry Clay’s speech on “The American System,” delivered in the Senate in 1832.
-In that address Frank Hurd began with the phrase, “The tariff is a tax,” which acquired much currency years after when Grover Cleveland used it.
+His speech on Free Trade, delivered in the House of Representatives, February 18, 1881, remains the classic on that subject, ranking with Henry Clay's speech on "The American System," delivered in the Senate in 1832.
+In that address Frank Hurd began with the phrase, "The tariff is a tax," which acquired much currency years after when Grover Cleveland used it.

+Death and burial

 Hurd continued the practice of law in Toledo, until his death on July 10, 1896.
 He was interred in Mound View Cemetery in Mount Vernon, Ohio.